academic, artist, activist / booking: firstname.lastname@example.org

 From 2008-2010, Jeb worked as managing editor of American Quarterly: The Journal of the American Studies Association, and was part of the editorial team that won Journal Issue of the Year in 2008 from the Council of Editors of Learned Journals for the Special Issue, Nation and Migration: Past and Future.
 From 2006-2008, he worked as a Teaching Assistant for college classes on race and ethnicity in the departments of American Studies and Ethnicity, Anthropology, and Sociology at the University of Southern California including “America, the Frontier, and the New West”, “Race and Class in Los Angeles,” “Exploring Culture Through Film”, and “Social Problems.”

 Jeb has received international media attention for his work from VH1, the Associated Press, Complex Magazine, and Hot 97 Radio in New York, among other media outlets.
 He has been featured in the television program, The (White) Rapper Show (VH1), the film, Mirrors of Privilege: Making Whiteness Visible (WorldTrust), and the books, Other People’s Property: A Shadow History of Hip-Hop in White America, and Beacons in the Storm: White Educator Activists Working for Racial Justice.

-Jeb also works as a DJ, poet, and social-science fiction writer.
+Jeb also works as a DJ and poet.
 He is on Twitter @JebMiddlebrook.